muratk3n/thirdwave/en/README.md

 # Tweets

-Tug-of-war around the net-zero decision in AU?
-Gov coalition partner had a leadership change.
-Net0 was the culprit?

-"Climate change sceptic Barnaby Joyce, who was deputy prime minister from 2016 to 2018 but resigned after an extramarital affair with a former staffer, won a [gov coalition partner] National party leadership vote on Monday defeating incumbent Michael McCormack...

-Joyce, who will be sworn in as deputy prime minister on Tuesday, said his party will only support an energy policy that bolsters the government's appeal in regional Australia - which is heavily dependent on fossil fuel mining"

----

 Whichever tech is used to generate energy doesn't matter, produce renewable fuel, ship.
 H2 economy can handle all types of input.